Webhooks overview¶

 What happens if we lose your endpoint¶

 If your endpoint is unreachable for an extended period, deliveries pile up in dead-letter.
-There's no automatic re-enable — once you've fixed your endpoint, you replay individual dead-letter deliveries from the developer console, or accept the gap and reconcile via API fetch.
+Once you've fixed your endpoint, replay individual dead-letter deliveries or reconcile via API fetch.

 For long outages (>24h), reconciling via API is more practical than replaying every dead-lettered delivery.